laravel/docs/packages.md

 Packages are the primary way of adding functionality to Laravel.
 Packages might be anything from a great way to work with dates like [Carbon](https://github.com/briannesbitt/Carbon), or an entire BDD testing framework like [Behat](https://github.com/Behat/Behat).

 Of course, there are different types of packages.
 Some packages are stand-alone, meaning they work with any PHP framework.
 Carbon and Behat are examples of stand-alone packages.
-Any of these packages may be used with Laravel by simply requesting them in your `composer.json` file.
+Any of these packages may be used with Laravel by requesting them in your `composer.json` file.

 On the other hand, other packages are specifically intended for use with Laravel.
 These packages may have routes, controllers, views, and configuration specifically intended to enhance a Laravel application.
 This guide primarily covers the development of those packages that are Laravel specific.